pyrocko/grond/docs/source/overview/index.rst

     contributions of multiple Grond targets (see below).

 Target
-    In a typcal Grond set-up, many modelling targets may contribute to the global misfit.
+    In a typical Grond set-up, many modelling targets may contribute to the global misfit.
 For example, An individual modelling target could be a single component seismogram at a given station, an InSAR scene, or an amplitude ratio at one station.
 The target knows how to filter, taper, and